 For your first visit, we recommend that you bring a loved one or caregiver with you who can help answer questions about your memory changes and take notes.
 We also ask you to bring your medical history and copies of any prior brain scans and neurological examinations assessing your memory, language, attention, visuospatial function, and judgment skills.

-Patients are given the opportunity to enroll in clinical trials at NYU Langone’s Alzheimer’s Disease Research Center, as well as to participate in imaging and biomarker studies that are part of NYU Langone’s Center for Brain Health.
+Patients are given the opportunity to enroll in clinical trials at NYU Langone’s Alzheimer’s Disease Research Center, and participate in imaging and biomarker studies.
 In addition, the Pearl I. Barlow Center for Memory Evaluation and Treatment works closely with the Center for Cognitive Neurology’s clinical trial programs.
 Recommendations for a wide array of available clinical trials are tailored to individual patients.

 The Pearl I. Barlow Center for Memory Evaluation and Treatment was created through the generosity of the late Pearl Ida Barlow.
 After caring for her aging parents, she wanted to contribute to a center that would give comprehensive care to the elderly and aging.